kaiusl/KLPlugins.DynLeaderboards/docs/docs/user_guide/config.md

 do the same thing -- fall back to SimHub's data except "remove" will also remove the car's from the list while "reset" doesn't.

+#### Assetto Corsa

+This plugin can read the default car information directly from AC's car files (from {{ path("..\\assettocorsa\\content\\cars\\\<car_id>\\ui\\ui_car.json")}}).
+This is useful for modded cars so you don't have to manually enter all the necessary data.

+For it to function you need to set correct "AC root location" under ["General settings -> PATHS"](#paths).

+If the plugin detects that there is no base AC car data, it will try to automatically read it.
+However for further update you need to manually trigger the update.
+This is so that we don't accidentally trigger and expensive update during a session when unknown car joins.

+To update the base info go to the plugin settings and under "Car settings" tab click "Update base info" button.
+<span title="Note that this button is only available when AC is the selected game.">:material-information-outline:<span>

+By default most AC cars have class of either "race" or "street".
+However their actual class is represented in tags as "#class" (for example "#GT3-GTE").
+Thus if the car's class if "race" or "street" the plugin will look at tags and first tag of format "#class" is used as the class.

+All this means that there are two ways to change car information in AC.
+Either from the plugin menu or by modifying AC files directly which Content Manager makes very easy.

 ## Colors